 Frankfurt Christmas Market, Gateway to Germany

-Travelers transiting through Frankfurt Airport (Fraport) should spend a day to enjoy the city in winter, when the usual fast-paced metropolis of Frankfurt transforms into a quiet, festive town with a massive Christmas tree located in its historical hall.
+In winter, the usual fast-paced metropolis of Frankfurt transforms into a quiet, festive town with a massive Christmas tree located in its historical hall.
 The Frankfurt Christmas Market at Römerberg Square debuted in 1393, and today has 200 decorated stalls offering the finest of Frankfurt’s specialties including innovative artworks, crafts, and unique gift ideas.

 School-age kids will enjoy a guided tour that provides more information about the market and its traditional holiday treats: Bethmaennchen, a Christmas cookie made of almonds, marzipan and rose water, and the popular Quetschemaennchen, a miniature confection also filled with the almond flavored marzipan, dried plums, and nuts.
 Your family can also experience a nostalgic ride on one of Frankfurt’s antique carousels.
 If you’re lucky, you and the kids may even steal a glimpse of jolly Old Nick himself.
 If you don’t have a RheinMainCard granting free public transport (including by bike) and attractions discounts, book a tour in English from the 1st Advent — the fourth Sunday before Christmas — onwards.
 Another option with older kids is an evening Advent Cruise on the Main, where a DJ’s beats accompany great views of the city’s illuminated markets.

-This cutting-edge city pulses with frenetic energy day and night.
+The cutting-edge city of Berlin pulses with frenetic energy day and night.
 Locals like to call their city “poor, but sexy”, a quality that should win over even hard-to-please adolescents.
 Splendid German Christmas markets are scattered throughout town.
 Between merriment, families should try and squeeze in a visit to the East Side Gallery.
 This 1.3-mile section of the Berlin Wall is an international symbol of freedom.
 It is currently an open-air gallery covered with colorful murals and graffiti-style art that’s a sure-fire teen-pleaser.
-If you need to warm up after sightseeing, consider a hot chocolate break at Fassbender and Rausch.
+If you need to warm up after sightseeing, consider a hot chocolate break at Rausch Schokoladenhaus.
 It’s the largest chocolate shop in the world, a fantasy worthy of Willy Wonka’s attention.
 The ground floor is where you will find eye-catching renditions of the Brandenburg Gate, the Berlin Reichstag and other historic local buildings, all sculpted out of fine quality chocolate.

 Munich, the capital of Bavaria, is known for having a Chriskindlesmarkt catering especially to kids, with an exceptional Christmas Market Concert daily from the balcony of Town Hall.
 A “Heavenly Workshop” is available to ages 6-12 so they can create their own arts and crafts, as well as bake their own German Christmas cookies.
 All bite-sized cherubs will be given sheer angel wings to wear.
 Girls can also try on lustrous, floor-length gowns, transforming them into divine and godly beings (at least until after they’ve received their Christmas presents.)
 This event is supervised by professional artists and instructors and is free for all who attend.
-Another unexpected venue for one of the city’s best markets is Munich Airport, whose Terminal 2 has been voted world’s best by Skytrax for 10 of the past 12 years.
-Shop outside in the lively market during the Advent season, then head into their mountain hut style sports bar, where you can sit in an alpine gondola.
-The new Satellite Terminal shops feature only locally made goods, brews, and Bavarian crafts.
+Another unexpected venue for one of the city’s best markets is Munich Airport, one of Europe’s top airports.
+Shop outside in the lively market during the Advent season, then head into their mountain hut-style sports bar, where you can sit in an alpine gondola.
+The new Satellite Terminal shops feature only locally made goods, brews and Bavarian crafts.

 A Black Forest Instaworthy Christmas Market